 This class will focus on advanced techniques of clay using the pottery wheel to create altered sculptural forms.
 Students will also learn to create a relief mural by using advanced slab building techniques.
-Prerequisite - ART 331.
+Course fee applies.
+Prerequisite: ART 331.
 Fall.